The issue | Water Governance Initiative | Inventory |Publications | 6th WWF | Contact us

 The OECD Water Governance Programme is dedicated to analysing multi-level governance and coordination challenges in the water sector, and providing countries with customized policy guidance accordingly.

-The OECD Initiative on Water Governance is an innovative network of OECD and non-OECD public, private and not-for profit actors gathering twice a year in a Policy Forum to support better governance in the water sector through experience sharing, analytical work and peer-to-peer dialogue.
+The OECD Initiative on Water Governance (WGI) is an international multi-stakeholder network of public, private and non-for-profit stakeholders.
+It is gathering twice a year in a Policy Forum to share on-going reforms, projects, lessons and good practices in support of better governance in the water sector.

-With a view to contributing to the 7th WWF (Korea, April 2015), the Initiative will carry out its activities through 4 Thematic Working Groups on stakeholder engagement, performance of water supply and sanitation, basin governance, integrity and transparency, in close collaboration with Regional Partners in the different continents.
+The WGI carries out its activities through 4 Thematic Working Groups on stakeholder engagement; governance and performance of water services; basin governance; and integrity and transparency; in close collaboration with Regional Partners in the different continents.

-The 2nd meeting of the Initiative took place on 7-8 November 2013 in OECD Headquarters, Paris.
+The 2nd WGI Meeting took place on 7-8 November 2013 in OECD Headquarters, Paris.
 The meeting gathered around 100 delegates to discuss recent developments in the global water agenda; kick-off the thematic work of the Initiative; and share key messages from on-going water governance reforms, publications and events.

 An Inventory of water governance tools, practices & guidelines

-The Inventory was prepared to support the work of the OECD Initiative on Water Governance.
+The Inventory was prepared to support the work of the OECD Water Governance Initiative.
 It gathers more than 100 governance tools, water and non-water specific, and is structured around 4 thematic building blocks:

 - Performance & Governance of Water Supply and Sanitation